Ramez08/cs50/README.md

 ![CS50x Certificate](cs50x_certificate.jpg)

-Include an image or link to your CS50x certificate.
-You can download your certificate from the [CS50x website](https://cs50.harvard.edu/x/2023/certificates/your-username).

 ## Acknowledgments

 I would like to express my gratitude to [Professor David J. Malan](https://cs.harvard.edu/malan/) and the entire CS50x team for providing this excellent learning opportunity.
 Special thanks to [mention any TA or person who helped you] for their support and guidance throughout the course.